 Draft revision of Recommendation ITU-R M.2092-1 Doc.
 5/101(Rev.1)

-Technical characteristics for a VHF data exchange system in the VHF maritime mobile band
+Technical characteristics for VHF data exchange system in the maritime mobile service

 Since the publication of Recommendation ITU-R M.2092-1, manufacturers have implemented it experimentally and conducted field and interoperability tests.
 Some ambiguities, inconsistencies, and errors were identified.
 These proposed revisions address the issues identified and also improve and clarify the authentication of VDES messages, including authenticating AIS messages and a simplified VDES